redBorder/logstash-filter-mailgw/README.md

 This is a plugin for [Logstash](https://github.com/elastic/logstash).

-This filter is use as a internal process for redBorder platform..
+This filter is use as part of an internal event process for redBorder platform..

 ## Documentation